 Histogram and RGB levels

 Select Shadows or Highlights to see in the preview image which pixels are being clipped.
-For more information, see Preview highlight and shadow clipping in Camera Raw.
+For more information, see Preview highlight and shadow clipping.

 One common task for adjusting an image is to spread out the pixel values more evenly from left to right on the histogram, instead of having them bunched up at one end or the other.